 Take a Record Store Excursion

-At home, in a dance lesson, or even at a salsa club.
+Try out some new moves at home, in a dance lesson, or even at a salsa club.
 Valentine’s Day is all about getting close, and this is a great way to do so.